 1. Set up tent in the mountains

-Because of its relatively cool all year round weather, many travellers arrive in Dharamshala just to spend some time up in the mountains.
-If you didn’t come prepared with camping gear, fret not as there are plenty of outdoor shops where you can stock up on.
+Because of its relatively cool all-year-round weather, many travellers arrive in Dharamshala just to spend some time up in the mountains.
+If you didn’t come prepared with camping gear, there are plenty of outdoor shops where you can stock up on.
 Alternatively, hire a guide that will settle all equipment and food for you!

 How to get to McLeod Ganj